 When you're saving for things like a down payment or retirement, you'll want to think about saving in a different way.
 For longer-time frames, you might consider investing your money rather than putting it in a traditional savings account.

 Well, you've done it.
 You're well on your way to a strong financial foundation.
 (If you started here, be sure to check out the other topics: goal-setting, budgeting, credit, and debt.)
 Now it's all about the journey.
 Your journey.
-And remember, as we said earlier, it isn't about perfection.
-It's just about taking things step-by-step.
+And remember this process is just about taking things step-by-step.
 And before you know it, you're a lot closer to where you want to be.